Azure-Samples/azure-search-dotnet-samples/image-serving-example/README.md

 page_type: sample
 languages:
   - csharp
-name: "Quickstart: Agentic retrieval with image serving using C#"
+name: "Image serving for agentic retrieval using C#"
 description: |
-  Use managed image extraction and image serving in an Azure AI Search agentic retrieval pipeline using C#.
+  Run an end-to-end Azure AI Search agentic retrieval image-serving workflow using C#.
 products:
   - azure
   - azure-cognitive-search
-urlFragment: csharp-quickstart-agentic-retrieval-image-serving
+urlFragment: csharp-image-serving-example
 ---

-# Quickstart: Agentic retrieval with image serving using C#
+# Image serving for agentic retrieval using C#

 ![MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This console app creates an Azure Blob knowledge source that uses Content Understanding managed ingestion to create semantic chunks, preserve tables, describe document-embedded figures, and extract images.
-Azure AI Search embeds the enriched Markdown, stores extracted images in an asset store, generates an index with `image_path`, and serves matching images to a multimodal model during answer synthesis.
-The app then downloads a referenced blob separately because retrieval doesn't return image bytes.
+This end-to-end console app creates an Azure Blob knowledge source that uses Content Understanding managed ingestion to create semantic chunks, preserve tables, describe document-embedded figures, and extract images.
+Azure AI Search stores extracted images in an asset store, stores `image_path` references in the generated index, and supplies image content associated with matching results to the multimodal model during answer synthesis.

+The retrieve response reports aggregate image-serving statistics, but it doesn't guarantee an extracted-image `image_path` or image bytes.
+Separately from retrieval, the app runs an ordinary wildcard search against the generated index to select an indexed `image_path`, and then downloads that asset to validate application access.
+The selected path isn't demonstrably associated with a chunk that contributed to the retrieve response.

 This sample doesn't use an explicit `OcrSkill` or `normalized_images`.
 For the classic OCR enrichment pattern, see the repository's `tutorial-ai-enrichment` sample.